rhodyprog4ds/BrownFall25/resources/organization.md

  Your username will be
-appended to the end of of the repository name for each of your assignments in class.
+appended to the end of of the {term}`repository` name for each of your assignments in class.

 (resource:file-structure)=